 Kachin, Rakhine and northern Shan States (see Advisory)

 Fighting between military forces and non-state armed groups is occurring in these states and has resulted in in a significant number of deaths and has led to the displacement of tens of thousands of civilians.
 On August 25, 2017, there were coordinated attacks on police and security forces in northern Rakhine state.
 In December 2018 and January 2019, a number of clashes between armed groups and the military occurred in parts of northern and central Rakhine State.
 Improvised explosive devices have detonated on the road between the capital city of Sittwe and Mrauk-U, in central Rakhine.
 Violence in the area is ongoing.
 Local authorities are warning of plans of attacks in major cities.
 The security situation can deteriorate suddenly and unexpectedly.
-Be vigilant and follow the advice of local authorities.
+Be vigilant and follow the instructions of local authorities.